Fast construction on a restricted budget: The random -nearest neighbour graph The random k-nearest neighbour graph

-\begin{proof} We first prove that, \whp{}, no vertex set $S$ in $\cO_4$ of cardinality $s\le\gamma n$, for $\gamma<(1/400)^3$, spans more than $\frac{4}{3}\cdot s$ edges.
-Since (by \cref{obs:ok:kout}) $\cO_8$ is stochastically dominated by $\cG_8$, we may prove that statement for $\cG_8$.
-By the union bound over the choice of $S$ and the choices of the spanned edges, and using \cref{lem:binom}, that probability is at most
+\begin{proof} We prove it for $k=12$ and derive the statement for every $k\ge 12$ due to monotonicity.
+Fix $b=k/11>1$.
+We first prove that there exists $\gamma>0$ for which, \whp{}, no vertex set $S$ in $\cO_{k,2}$ of cardinality $s\le\gamma n$ spans more than $bs$ edges.
+Since $\cO_{k,2}$ is stochastically dominated by $\cO_k$ and (by \cref{obs:ok:kout}) $\cO_k$ is stochastically dominated by $\cG_k$, we may prove that statement for $\cG_k$.
+Note that the probability that a given edge appears in $\cG_k$ is at most twice the probability that a given vertex chooses a given incident edge (which is $k/(n-1)$).
+By the union bound over the choice of $S$ and the choices of the spanned edges, the probability that there exists a vertex set $S$ in $\cG_{k}$ of cardinality $s\le\gamma n$ that spans more than $bs$ edges is at most